KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 > A [Cyber Range](https://www.ibm.com/think/topics/cyber-range) is a virtual environment for cybersecurity training, testing, and research that simulates real-world networks and cyberattacks.

 I always wanted to build a security homelab, where I will have the freedom and the infrastructure to build, secure, attack, monitor, and defend a full-on infrastructure.
 At the same time, I want to build all of this "as code".
-I really believe in converting everything as code, because this approach solves many issues of manual work, like manual maintenance, configuration drift, complex change history, and no version control.
+I really believe in converting everything to "as code", because this approach solves many issues of manual work, like manual maintenance, configuration drift, complex change history, and no version control.
 It also facilitates the ability to rebuild the infrastructure as quickly as possible.
 I was thinking of naming this project "Security Playground" at first or something like that, but I thought "Cyber Range as Code" was more catchy and it grasped the two main concepts that I want to focus on for this project.

 The end goal of this project is to **build and maintain a real-world infrastructure** to: